AnarvaKamdar1/AnarvaKamdar1/README.md

 I'm interested in **machine learning, explainable AI, retrieval-augmented systems, and applied ML**.

-I like working on projects where I can understand not just whether a model works, but **why it works, what evidence supports it, and how it behaves in a real system**.
+I like working on projects where I can understand not just whether a model works, but why it works, what evidence supports it, and how I can explain its behaviour.

+---

-## What I'm interested in
+## What I'm interested in :

 * Explainable AI
 * Retrieval-Augmented Generation and Information Retrieval
 * Scientific & Biomedical NLP
 * ML for Cybersecurity
 * Mathematical Modelling & System Simulation

+---

 ## Selected Projects